 Space saving and theft protection

-The main advantage of a folding electric bike in an apartment is its minimal footprint.
-Once folded, it easily slips under furniture or into a corner of a room.
+The main advantage of an electric folding bike in an apartment is its minimal footprint.
+Once folded, it easily slides under furniture or into a corner of a room.
 Some models measure barely 59 cm high and 25 cm wide.
-This also avoids leaving your bike in a basement that is often insecure, where thefts are frequent.
+This also avoids leaving your bike in a cellar that is often poorly secured, where thefts are frequent.
 You thus gain peace of mind and space at home.

 Intermodality and easier travel

 Another major advantage: its ability to slip everywhere.
-Folded, your bike becomes simple luggage and passes without problem on the metro or train, even during rush hours.
-You can thus combine cycling, public transport, and walking without constraint.
-It is also an excellent way to avoid traffic jams and reduce your expenses on fuel or subscriptions.
+Folded, your bike becomes simple luggage and easily fits on the subway or train, even during rush hours.
+You can thus combine biking, public transport, and walking without constraint.
+It’s also an excellent way to avoid traffic jams and reduce your spending on gas or subscriptions.

-Technical criteria for choosing a folding electric bike suitable for an apartment
+Technical criteria for choosing an electric folding bike suitable for an apartment

-Before falling for a folding electric bike, take the time to study its technical characteristics.
-These details can transform your daily life in an apartment: weight, folded dimensions, folding system, autonomy... so many criteria that will make the difference between a bike you love and a machine you dread handling.
+Before giving in to an electric folding bike, take the time to study its technical features.
+These details can transform your daily life in an apartment: weight, folded dimensions, folding system, range… so many criteria that will make the difference between a bike you love and a machine you dread handling.

 Weight and compactness once folded